SaxionMechatronics/ai4rob_course/docs/foundations/Introduction_to_robotics.md

 ### 4. Manipulators
 Manipulators are robots that don’t move around but are built to handle objects.
 Think of robotic arms in factories.
+It is good to know that there is a distinction baetween robots and cobots.
+Cobots are used to collaborate with humans and are designed to reduce the risk of clamping, but also have torque/force detection.
+This detection ensures thats cobot stops moving when the force/torque reaches a threshold.
 These are pretty advanced and are used a lot in manufacturing, where everything is controlled and predictable.
 For example, in a car factory, the same parts are put together in the same way over and over again.
 That’s perfect for a robot.
 But if you throw in some randomness, like a bin full of mixed-up objects, things get a lot more complicated.
 The robot has to figure out what the object is, how big it is, what angle it’s sitting at, and how to pick it up without dropping it.
 These are things humans do without thinking, but for robots, it’s a real challenge.
+It is important